 Stephanie Fedele, RN, BSN, Nurse Manager

-We have great food at Guiding Eyes!
+Meals at Rosie’s Cafe are custom prepared with care to accommodate most dietary needs.
 Dining with us is often acknowledged as one of the highlights of a students’ Guiding Eyes experience.
-Students dine with their classmates and instructors in Rosie’s Café, which includes a coffee counter, salad bar, serving area, countertop and table seating.
+Students dine with their guide dogs at their feet while enjoying the company of classmates and staff in Rosie’s Café, which includes a coffee bar, and a variety of seating options including barstool and table seating.

 Our menus cater to different diets and personal preferences (including low-sodium, low-fat, and vegetarian).
 There’s great range and choice, and we’re happy to try to accommodate favorites and requests.
 Our students find our meals healthy, nutritious, hearty, and lovingly prepared by our culinary staff.

-Guiding Eyes has partnered with WayAround, utilizing WayTag NFC tags (Near Field Communication tags), placed strategically around the campus, in tandem with ADA signage or on features that typically require some vision to access or operate.
-A user taps their smartphone to the WayTag to get an overview or access very specific, detailed information.
+Guiding Eyes has partnered with WayAround, utilizing NFC tags, (Near Field Communication tags).
+“WayTags” are placed strategically around campus, in tandem with ADA signage, or on features that typically require some vision to access or operate.
+The simple tag-and-scan system lets users tap their smartphone to the WayTag to quickly and easily identify things or access very specific, detailed information.
 Learn more.

-Through the support of Club Fit, Guiding Eyes now has an on-site fitness center.
-The room contains free weights, a treadmill, elliptical trainer, arc trainer, and an exercise bike.
+Guiding Eyes offers both an on-site fitness center as well as access to a local gym for students who wish to keep up their exercise habits while with us.
+Our on-site fitness rooms include dumbbells, a weight bench, a treadmill, elliptical trainer, and a recumbent exercise bike.
 Whether visiting a local gym, hiking, or using our tandem bicycles, we support a student’s desire to stay active during their downtime.

 Guiding Eyes has laundry facilities at the school that students can use in the evenings or on weekends.
-We provide detergent and bleach, and we can arrange dry cleaning if needed.
+Detergent is provided.

 At no cost to our students, Guiding Eyes provides a 5×7 group photo of each class and an individual 8×10 photo of each student and their dog.
-Additional prints and digital photos may be purchased through the school.
+Additional prints and digital photos may be purchased.